nox/wg-codegen/README.md

 ## License

-The output of the verification working group is distributed under the following licenses:
+The output of this working group is distributed under the following licenses:

 * The code samples are licensed under the terms of both the [MIT License] and the [Apache License v2.0].
 * The written prose is licensed under the terms of the Creative Commons [CC-BY-SA v4.0] license.